Richmond Amateur

 RATS APRS History

-Richmond's APRS network began almost 20 years ago with a digipeater in a hotel elevator shaft.
-In a two-year period from 2006 to 2008 what started as VA-APRS expanded to become the largest "single operator" APRS network in the state while under RATS care.
+Richmond's APRS network began almost 20 years ago with one digipeater in a hotel elevator shaft.
+In a two-year period from 2006 to 2008 what started as VA-APRS expanded to become the largest single-operator APRS network in the state while under RATS care.
 The original network was started by Peter Martin K2VIZ and Jay Silvio N9WMU (SK).

 • W4RAT-1 Chesterfield, sponsored by WCVE/CPB